guttenbergovitz/guttenbergovitz-theme/zed/README.md

 - Border: `#3a3a3d`
 - Disabled Text: `#7c7c7c`

+## Design Notes

+- Warm-first palette; avoid cold blues in favor of orange/brown.
+- Intentional ANSI remap for terminals: blue→`#d79969`, magenta→`#a96b69`, cyan→`#89a87d`.
+- Comments often italicized to improve hierarchy; disable in settings if preferred.

 ## Contributing

 Feel free to open an issue or submit a pull request on our [GitHub repository](https://github.com/guttenbergovitz/guttenbergovitz-theme).